kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

 ## Self-Awareness and Learning

-As earlier mentioned, self-awareness can help you become a better self-directed learner.
+As mentioned earlier, self-awareness can help you become a better self-directed learner.
 Here are a number of areas in which you need to be more self-aware in other to accomplish more effective learning:

 - **Emotions**